jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Navigation.md

 :::

 :::WorkflowBlockItem
-Configure `inputs` if you are wanting to pass data between jigs.&#x20;
+Configure `inputs` if you are wanting to pass data between jigs.
 :::
 ::::

 ## Considerations:&#x20;

 - By adding an `instanceId` to the `go-to` action, you choose if you want to create a *new state *or you want to *reuse the existing state* of a jig.
-Do not confuse this with the `behaviour` property's functionality.&#x20;
+Do not confuse this with the `behaviour` property's functionality.
 - If no `inputs` and `instanceId` are specified, the `instanceId` of the jig is set to `no-inputs`.
 - If an `instanceId` is specified, but `inputs` are not, then the `instanceId` uses the one specified.
 - If an `instanceId` and `inputs` are specified the `instanceId` uses the one specified.